jhn8709/ExperimentalForest/README.md

 3) You will likely want to save often as the program does crash without saving progress.
 4) The interpolation will automatically stop when 2 points cannot be tracked.
 Points will usually lose tracking when they reach the bottom of the image area.
 Try to modify the points before this happens.
+5) The amount of frames interpolated and the amount of frames skipped when using 'fast forward' buttons can be changed in the settings tab at the top right.

 The standard procedure is:
 1) Place the points by pressing n.
 2) Then, press i to interpolate the points forward.
 3) You can press m to modify point locations or del to delete points.
 You can always press i to interpolate again.
 4) Use s and d to move backwards and forwards through the frames.
+- Use a to move quickly backwards and g to move quickly forwards.
-5) Export all the points to a .csv file when pressing enter.
+6) Export all the points to a .csv file when pressing enter.